ElectricOwl-E10/Fuwei-Li.github.io/index.md

 ## Resources
-- A flybook for GDOUer (maybe) is on the way.
+- Updates to the <a href="https://flyingbrochure.org/" target="_blank">Power Electronics flying brochure</a> (An open-source public welfare project on GitHub) are on the way!